Have the Platform.SH CLI installed and authenticated in the web container.

 platform.
 You should see the welcome prompt and a list of your current projects.

-Having the CLI tool set up in an environment opens up further automation possibilities - renewing the SSL certificate, triggering backups, etc.
+Having the CLI tool set up in an environment opens up further automation possibilities - renewing the SSL certificate, triggering snapshots, etc.